Child Restraints: Choosing The Correct Car Seat For Your KidsUpdated Dec. 25, 2020

 Here is an example of child seat laws in Texas.
 As there may be subtle differences in the rules in your state, it is essential to refer to your own driving manual for accurate information.
 Always check out child restraint laws when traveling to an unfamiliar state.

-Child restrain rules at different stages of development (Texas law):
+Child restraint rules at different stages of development (Texas law):

 Children and weighing less than 20lbs.